masamitsu-murase/single_binary_stackless_python/Doc/library/stackless/threads.rst

 which share a C-state.

 The reason Stackless kills tasklets with C-state is that not doing so can cause serious leaks when a C-state is not unwound.
+If Stackless runs in verbose mode (command line option :option:`-v` or :envvar:`PYTHONVERBOSE`), Stackless prints a warning message, if it deallocates a tasklet with a C-state.
 Stackless cannot kill soft-switched tasklets, because there is no central list of them.
 Stackless only knows about the hard-switched ones.

 Threads that end really should make sure that they finish whatever worker